Getting Started with PloneFormGen¶

 - Field help

-- Some text you can provide to the form submitter to help them figure out what you're asking for.
+Some text you can provide to the form submitters to help them figure out what you’re asking for.

-- You can supply a defult value that the form submitter can change if they wish.
+You can supply a defult value that the form submitters can change if they wish.

 Other types of information can be defined for other field types, and we will cover those as they come up.
 Since we’re talking about the string field, let’s take a moment to talk about validation.